FyZyX/vocava/src/vocava/home-page.md

 4. **Score Tracking**: The module maintains a tally of the user's score, allowing them to track their progress and success throughout the games.

 This 'Arcade' module provides a blend of fun and learning, allowing users to build language proficiency in an enjoyable, game-based environment.
 It's a fantastic resource for language learners, leveraging gaming's motivation and competition elements to enhance language acquisition.

+## Culture Corner

+The **Culture Corner** module is designed to provide interactive cultural information to the user.
+It uses Streamlit to create an interactive web application with different services related to cultural information.
+Here are the key features and functionalities:

+### Key Features

+1. **Selection of Services**: It offers three different services that the user can choose from - "Culture Info", "Plan a Trip", and "Cultural Faux Pas".
+2. **Culture Info**: When this service is selected, the user can enter the name of a country and an optional region or city.
+On clicking the "Create Guide" button, a request is made to the "culture-info" service, and the resulting cultural information guide is displayed on the page.
+3. **Plan a Trip**: This service allows the user to input various details related to a potential trip, including the destination country, start and end dates, budget, travel companions, and interests.
+The "Plan a Trip" button sends these details to the "culture-trip" service, which returns a trip plan that is displayed on the page.
+4. **Cultural Faux Pas**: The user can input a country and an optional region or city, and then click the "Get Cultural Faux Pas" button to retrieve a list of cultural faux pas (blunders) for that location from the "culture-faux-pas" service.

+All the services use the Vocava API to interact with the tutor and provide the requested information.
+This module demonstrates a great way to create an interactive language and culture learning tool with Streamlit and a language model.